 I am a fourth year PhD student at the University of Wisconsin-Madison, where I work with Prof Junjie Hu on developing safe, truthful, and reliable language models that remain aligned with user-defined standards.
-My approach focuses on achieving these properties through interpretable interventions on model internals, enabling fine-grained control and transparency in behavior. ['23, '25] I am also interested in enabling effective generalization to new tasks and domains with limited or no supervision, emphasizing systematic generalization over data-driven memorization. ['24, '23, '21] Ultimately, my goal is to build transparent and trustworthy language systems whose safety, alignment, and generalization capabilities can be understood and guided by design.
+My approach focuses on achieving these properties through interpretable interventions on model internals, enabling fine-grained control and transparency in behavior. ['23, '25] I am also interested in failure modes that emerge under distribution shift, including limits to generalization under limited supervision ['24, '23, '21] and hallucination in reasoning-focused vision-language models ['26].
+Ultimately, my goal is to build transparent and trustworthy language systems whose safety, alignment, and generalization capabilities can be systematically understood and guided by design.

 Prior to my PhD, I was a researcher at Goldman Sachs CoreAI, where I worked on information extraction and interpretability methods for text in the financial domain under Dr Vijay Saraswat.
 I completed my Masters in Computer Science at UMass Amherst, where I worked under the wonderful guidance of Prof Andrew McCallum and Prof Madalina Fiterau.